What Is Cholesterol?

 5 Ways to Lower Cholesterol

-Check your own cholesterol level — and if it's high, ask to have your kids' levels checked.
+First, check your own cholesterol level — and if it's high, ask to have your kids' levels checked.

 Here are 5 ways to help keep your family's cholesterol in control: